DigitalPublishingToolkit/NN09/md/10Rules.md

 alarmists, instead of observing the situation closely and articulating legitimate criticism, tend to obstruct our view of the real challenges.
 That is to say, the challenge at hand is not just the demise of the old.
-We do not need to worry about there being no more music, or no more journalism.
+We do not need to worry about there being no more music or no more journalism.

-It is evident that change not only yields new opportunities, but also brings new dangers – dangers that are not recognized as such, precisely because of their novelty; they are black swans.
+It is evident that change not only yields new opportunities, but also brings new dangers – dangers that are not recognized as such precisely because of their novelty; they are black swans.
 We need an unclouded view to be able to recognize these threats, just as well as the opportunities.
 The struggle so far has not been between utopians and realists, but rather between realists and nostalgics.
-The New Game has already begun, it is already changing the world, and change is already a reality.
+The New Game has already begun, it is already changing the world, change is already a reality.
 It is time to leave the mourners behind.

 ## Strategies {.strategies}

-Developing strategies against your own biases means closing certain doors, and opening others.
-It means leaving your accustomed standpoint and taking an unusual stance.
+Developing strategies against your own biases means closing certain doors and opening others.
+It means leaving your accustomed standpoint behind and taking an unusual stance.
 Two strategies can help.

 ### Sinking Ships

 In his book *Digital Renaissance*, the literary scholar Martin Burckhardt suggested that when dealing with the digital shift, we should adhere to a lesson provided by Spanish conquistador Hernán Cortés.
-As soon as his expedition had arrived in South America, he sank the ships they had come on, right in front of his crew.
-That would leave them with no hope of ever returning to the old world – and with a blank slate providing the mental state for them to deal with the new continent.[^12]
+As soon as his expedition had arrived in South America he sank the ships they had come on, right in front of his crew.
+That would leave them with no hope of ever returning to the old world – and with a blank slate, providing the mental state for them to deal with the new continent.[^12]

 Figuratively speaking, we need to demolish all hope of returning to the Old Game.
 The New Game is clearly not paradise on earth, is not inherently better than the old, but it is exciting and full of opportunities.
 New worlds entail risks that differ from those dragons of old.
-By mentally detaching from our old world, we can free our minds to those new opportunities and challenges, as well as risks, that await us in the New Game.
+By mentally detaching from our old world we can free our minds to those new opportunities and challenges, as well as risks, that await us in the New Game.